sohamsolanki/bartlett1526a-2024/README.md

 # BARTLETT HIGH SCHOOL: Team 1526A
- VEX Robotics -- code for the Spin Up game
+ VEX Robotics -- code for the Over Under game